ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

 anywhere.

 Having said that, there are situations where global variables are needed, or are just unavoidable.
 A typical example would be accessing a database.
-That database is just one, accessible anywhere in the program, and might change in different places.
+That database is just one of such global variables, accessible anywhere in the program, and might change in different places.
 There is no way around that, but just make sure that measures are in place to ensure that the state of the database is known at any given time.

 ## Mixing IO and creating objects or making calculations